-Over the past few months, many of us have gotten to know the Zoom teleconferencing platform well, as we do everything from attend church to teach preschool, from business meetings to happy hours, pub trivia to meetings with professionals.
+During pandemic, many of us got to know the Zoom teleconferencing platform well, as we did everything from attend church to teach preschool, join business meetings and happy hours, play pub trivia and lead support groups.
 Different people may have different levels of understanding, but most of us are still trying to work out some glitches.

-- Becoming a more skilled Zoom participant (gallery view vs. speaker view, changing your name, looking better, and sounding better)
+- Becoming a more skilled Zoom participant.
+Changing how you see people – gallery view vs. speaker view; changing your name, updating your app.

 - Screen “hygiene” for prolonged use – reduce Zoom fatigue